abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 It is really important to have loving-kindness about our limits and to find other resources.

-5\.
-If everything about me, my body, thoughts, feelings, and consciousness is impermanent, and even if my “self” is illusionary, whom or what am I addressing when I wish myself well-being?
+Q: If everything about me, my body, thoughts, feelings, and consciousness is impermanent, and even if my “self” is illusionary, whom or what am I addressing when I wish myself well-being?

-It isn’t as if there is no one home.
+A: It isn’t as if there is no one home.
 This conventional self is a focal point, has taken rebirth, has a mind, and has results ripening from the past.
 These aren’t illusory in the sense that they have no meaning or effect.
 We experience and feel those results.
 Part of the means of disentangling ourselves and ceasing to suffer from the complications that we make of that self is loving-kindness.
 It is one of the skillful means for amelioration.

 The negation of self is just as much a wrong view as the full-blown belief in self.
 There is a narrow balance that we need to make in order